Health

 Without treatment, a cold sore typically lasts for up to two weeks, but if you have a very weak immune system, it can take longer for it to heal.
 Here are some options for shortening the duration of a cold sore:

-OTC cold sore medicine.
-An over-the-counter antiviral cold sore cream or fever blister treatment, like Abreva, can reduce the severity of a cold sore and shorten its duration.
-Cold sore cream works best when you start using it within 24 hours after the onset of cold sore symptoms.
+1. OTC cold sore medicine: An over-the-counter antiviral cold sore cream or fever blister treatment, like docosanol (Abreva), can reduce the severity of a cold sore and shorten its duration.
+Cold sore creams and ointments work best when you start using them within 24 hours of cold sore symptom onset.

-OTC pain relievers.
-If the sore is very tender and painful, take an over-the-counter pain reliever like acetaminophen or ibuprofen.
+2. OTC pain relievers: If the sore is very tender and painful, take an over-the-counter pain reliever like acetaminophen or ibuprofen.

-Prescription medication.
-A prescription cold sore medicine like Valtrex can also shorten the lifespan of a cold sore, and it can even help prevent future outbreaks.
+3. Prescription medication: A prescription cold sore medicine like valacyclovir (Valtrex) can also shorten the lifespan of a cold sore, and it can even help prevent future outbreaks.

-Cold sore patch.
-A variety of patches are available to treat cold sores.
+4. Cold sore patch: A variety of patches are available to treat cold sores.
 A cold sore patch hides the sore, protects it from injury, helps prevent spreading and helps reduce scab formation.

 Home remedies for cold sores